Rich Porter

-Richard Porter (July 26, 1965 – January 3, 1990), better known as Rich Porter, was an Afro-American drug dealer who rose to prominence in the Harlem neighborhood of New York City during the crack era in the mid–1980s.
-Porter was described by the police as being a "mid-level crack dealer" who "sold about $50 thousand worth of crack a week".
+Richard Thomas Porter (July 26, 1965 – January 3, 1990) was an American drug kingpin and gangster who rose to prominence in the Harlem neighborhood of New York City during the crack era in the mid–1980s.
 The 2002 film Paid in Full was based on Rich and his partners Azie Faison and Alpo Martinez.

 Life

-Born Richard Porter in the Harlem section of New York City, Porter was the oldest of three children born to Velma Porter.
+Born in the Harlem section of New York City, Porter was the oldest of three children born to Velma Porter.
+He had a younger sister Patricia (born in 1966) and brother William Donnell (1977-c.1990).
 Porter began selling drugs at the age of 12, rising through the ranks of the drug trade in Harlem.
 He became known for his flamboyant and high-profile lifestyle.
 He was rumored to have never worn the same outfit twice and that he owned over a dozen luxury vehicles that he kept in a garage in Manhattan during the height of his career as a drug dealer.